Ph.D. in Metropolitan Planning, Policy, and Design

 Ph.D. candidates will prepare and defend their proposal for a dissertation based on the plan and format negotiated with the Supervisory Committee.
 The design for the proposal may begin at any time.
 Students are required to take at least 3 credit hours of CMP7940-Dissertation Research Proposal while they are writing the dissertation proposal.

-After the proposal is defended, the student is considered to be “ABD” or All But Dissertation.
 Students must send their proposal document to the committee 4 weeks in advance of the defense date and work with their advisor to send out a public announcement of the defense date 2 weeks in advance.
 The advisor should send out the announcement, but students should initiate the process.

 To officially defend your proposal, get all the relevant signatures on the Dissertation Proposal Defense Form, then submit to the administrative officer with cc- to Chair.
 Your pass grade is not formalized until you submit this form to the department.